abadid/cmsc424-spring2018/project3/readme.md

 ## **Getting Started**

 Start the VM with **"vagrant up"**.
 You will use the database “matchapp” which we create for you.
 For this database you must create 2 tables as well as a user role.
 You will see the technical details in the sections below.
-We will be using tomcat to run our server locally and eventually through AWS.
+We will be using tomcat to run our server locally and eventually through Amazon Web Services (aka "the cloud").
 Here are some useful commands to run (run as super user, i.e. “sudo” or “sudo su”):

 * systemctl start tomcat: Starts your server